zyzalfors/WinFormDB/README.md

 # WinFormDB
-An example of WinForm app that interacts with a SQL Server database.
+A trivial WinForm desktop app that interacts with a SQL Server database using ADO.NET.